 While there are many options when it comes to central shafted putters, some putters stand out more than others.
-From top quality materials and performance to great value, some putters are better than others.
-And we created this guide to help you identify the 12 best central axis putters on the market.
+From top-quality materials and performance to great value, some putters are better than others.
+And we created this guide to help you identify the 10 best central shafted putters on the market.

 Table of Contents

 Here are our top 12 Best Center Shafted Putters of 2020:

 - TaylorMade Golf Tour Preferred Red

 - Ray Cook Golf- Silver Ray SR400 Putter

 - Bell Putters

 - Cleveland Golf Huntington Beach #1 Golf Putter

 - Pinemeadow Golf PGX SL Putter